Neural network optimal feedback control with enhanced closed loop stability: Numerical results

 Using the {\em LQR warm start} data generation strategy \cite{Nakamura2021_LCSS} we generate training and test data sets by solving the BVP \cref{eq: BVP} for randomly generated initial conditions.
 To get models with varying approximation accuracies, we generate training data sets with different numbers of trajectories (8, 16, 32, 64, and 128).
 Naturally, the larger the training data set the better the NN model becomes.
 The standard value function NNs and {\em QRnet} are trained as described in \cite{Nakamura2021_LCSS}.
-To be consistent, $u$-NN, $\lambda${\em -QRnet}, and $u${\em -QRnet} use the same number and size of hidden layers, and we set $\mu_{\bm \lambda} = 0$.
+To be consistent, all NNs use five hidden layers with 32 neurons each.

 Note that because data generation depends on random sampling and \cref{eq: lambda optimization} is a highly non-convex optimization problem, results can vary considerably for different random seeds.
 To account for this, for each different data set size we conduct ten trials with different randomly generated training trajectories and NN weight initializations.
 We evaluate test metrics \cref{eq: ML2,eq: max L2} on an independent test data set containing 400 trajectories totaling $N_{\text{test}} = 66060$ data points.